opnsense/docs/source/manual/how-tos/caddy.rst

 * | ``*.global`` files will be imported into the global block of the Caddyfile.
 * | ``*.conf`` files will be imported at the end of the Caddyfile.
 Don't forget to test the custom configuration with ``caddy validate --config /usr/local/etc/caddy/Caddyfile``.

-..
-Note:: With these imports, the full potential of Caddy can be unlocked.
-The GUI options will remain focused on the reverse proxy.
-There is no OPNsense community support for configurations that have not been created with the offered GUI.
+With these imports, the full potential of Caddy can be unlocked.
+The GUI options will remain focused on the reverse proxy. **There is no OPNsense community support for configurations that have not been created with the offered GUI**.
 For customized configurations, the Caddy community is the right place to ask.

 ---------------